Refusal in Language Models Is Mediated by a Single Direction: Discussion

 In this work, we demonstrate that refusal behavior is consistently mediated by a single direction across a diverse set of open-source chat models.
 Based on this understanding, we propose a simple yet effective white-box jailbreak method that directly modifies model weights to disable the refusal mechanism while retaining model coherence.
 Our work demonstrates the practical utility of model-internals based interpretability: by studying refusal through the lens of model internals, we were able to create a simple yet effective jailbreak method.
 The simplicity of the model's refusal mechanism, and the ease of circumventing it in the white-box setting, raise concerns about the robustness of current alignment techniques.

 \paragraph{Limitations.}

 Our study has several limitations.
-First, while we evaluate a broad range of open-source models, our findings may not generalize to untested models, especially those at greater scale, including current state-of-the-art proprietary models and those developed in the future.
-Second, the methodology we used to extract the ``refusal direction'' is likely not optimal and relies on several heuristics.
+While we evaluate a broad range of open-source models, our findings may not generalize to untested models, especially those at greater scale, including current state-of-the-art proprietary models and those developed in the future.
+Additionally, the methodology we used to extract the ``refusal direction'' is likely not optimal and relies on several heuristics.
 We see this paper as more of an existence proof that such a direction exists, rather than a careful study of how best to extract it, and we leave methodological improvements to future work.
-Third, our analysis of adversarial suffixes does not provide a comprehensive mechanistic understanding of the phenomenon, and is restricted to a single model and a single adversarial example.
-Fourth, it is difficult to measure the coherence of a chat model, and we consider each metric used flawed in various ways.
-We use multiple varied metrics to give a broad view of coherence, and welcome more rigorous analysis in future work.
+Furthermore, our analysis of adversarial suffixes does not provide a comprehensive mechanistic understanding of the phenomenon, and is restricted to a single model and a single adversarial example.
+Another limitation is that it is difficult to measure the coherence of a chat model, and we consider each metric used flawed in various ways.
+We use multiple varied metrics to give a broad view of coherence.
+Finally, while our work identifies a single direction that mediates refusal behavior in each model, we acknowledge that the semantic meaning of these directions remains unclear.
+Though we use the term ``refusal direction'' as a functional description, these directions could represent other concepts such as ``harm'' or ``danger'', or they may even resist straightforward semantic interpretation.

 \paragraph{Ethical considerations.} Any work on jailbreaking LLMs must ask the question of whether it enables novel harms.
 It is already widely known that open-source model weights can be jailbroken via fine-tuning.
 Our method, which can yield a jailbroken version of a 70B parameter model using less than \$5 of compute, is simpler than previous fine-tuning methods, requiring neither gradient-based optimization nor a dataset of harmful completions.
 While we acknowledge that our methodology marginally lowers the bar for jailbreaking open-source model weights, we believe that it does not substantially alter the risk profile of open sourcing models.